-There are ATMs, but none of them we’ve seen are taking outside cards.
-In fact, there are few legitimate ways to secure cash once in the country.
-Bring American dollars, big ones (the larger the bill, the better the exchange rate), and change them over at the Scott Market in Rangoon, where the rates are generous.
-Make sure they’re crisp; if they can’t break skin, they ain’t worth shit in Myanmar.
-Seriously: nearly every foreigner there is carrying around a bunch of worthless $20s and $100s they can’t use or exchange anywhere because of a single nick or crease.
-Go to a bank before you leave, get brand new bills.
+There are ATMs, and unlike in the past, they’re now taking foreign cards.
+So you should be fine, especially in the larger cities.
+But for nostalgia’s sake you can still creep around Scott Market in Rangoon and exchange American dollars (the larger the bill, the better the exchange rate) with the moneychangers.
+Make sure the bills are crisp; if they can’t break skin, they ain’t worth shit in Myanmar.
+Seriously: nearly every foreigner there is carrying around at least some worthless $20s and $100s they can’t use or exchange anywhere because of a single nick or crease.

 Keep an eye on the internet.
 When we first visited in 2003, the word barely even existed then.
 In 2011, it was still folly to expect to send photos or upload videos (or launch a website) from Myanmar.
 But by 2013, most hotels had wifi, and plenty of it.
 The world is flooding, in bits and bytes, into Myanmar, and you’ll be able to track some of their infrastructure gains by the speed of your connection.

 Rocking a longyi in northern MyanmarPhoto by: Nathan Thornburgh